Meet the Newsroom Staff of Spring 2020

 Caroline (Jiawei) Chen

-Yoonji covers Brooklyn for NYCityLens, with a special interest in social issues, arts and culture, and human interest stories, and in Sunset Park.
+Yoonji covers Brooklyn for NYCityLens, with a special interest in social issues, arts and culture, and human interest stories, and a focus on Sunset Park.
 A Hong Kong-born Korean, she graduated from Columbia University with degrees in English and Business Management.
 She worked as a legal analyst at a litigation firm before turning to journalism.
 Yoonji has written for The Korea Times, The Brooklyn Ink, Crave Magazine, and Ink + Butter.
 She is the NY City Lens copy editor.

 Angie focuses on human interest, crime, and social issues stories in Williamsburg, Cypress Hills, and other parts of Brooklyn.